An Introduction to Design Patterns

 • Cycle The second strategy cycles between Rock, Paper, and Scissors.
 First game Rock, second game Paper, third game Scissors, fourth game Rock, fifth game Paper and so on.

 Now at runtime we want to change these strategies.
-We start with the Cycle strategy, when the CPU losses 3 times in a row the game changes the strategy to Best, because the player guessed the CPU strategy!.
+We start with the Cycle strategy, when the CPU losses 3 times in a row the game changes the strategy to Last, because the player guessed the CPU strategy!.
 Then, if the CPU losses other 3 times in a row, it likely means that the Human player guessed also this strategy and the game changes it to Random.
 The game keeps the Random strategy until the player decides to stop the game.

 BONUS When the user ends the game print the game statistics (number of games won by the human player and the CPU )